Every Texan

 Every Texan, formerly known as the Center for Public Policy Priorities (CPPP), is an Austin-based, nonpartisan, nonprofit policy institute.

 Origin

 The Congregation of Benedictine Sisters in Boerne, Texas, founded CPPP in 1985 to improve health care access for the poor.
 The center became an independent nonprofit corporation 1999.
 The Nation called CPPP an example of "sophisticated independent policy experts" and a state level "force to be reckoned with."
 And according to The Dallas Morning News, the center "has emerged as the primary source for detailed analysis on almost any legislative issue affecting low- to moderate-income Texans."
-In May of 2020, CPPP changed its name to Every Texan.
+In May 2020, CPPP changed its name to Every Texan.

 Current research

 The center provides research and policy analysis on issues such as: